japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 Block files are hashed among the <<getConfiguredLocalDirs, local directories>>.

-DiskBlockManager is used to create a xref:DiskStore.adoc[DiskStore].
+DiskBlockManager is used to create a DiskStore.md[DiskStore].

-TIP: Consult xref:demo-diskblockmanager-and-block-data.adoc[Demo: DiskBlockManager and Block Data].
+TIP: Consult demo-diskblockmanager-and-block-data.md[Demo: DiskBlockManager and Block Data].

 == [[creating-instance]] Creating Instance

 DiskBlockManager takes the following to be created:

-* [[conf]] xref:ROOT:SparkConf.adoc[SparkConf]
+* [[conf]] ROOT:SparkConf.md[SparkConf]
 * [[deleteFilesOnStop]] `deleteFilesOnStop` flag

 When created, DiskBlockManager <<localDirs, creates one or many local directories to store block data>> and initializes the internal <<subDirs, subDirs>> collection of locks for every local directory.